How to Create a Subdomain on WAMP Server (Step-by-Step Guide)

 127.0.0.1 main-domain.com 127.0.0.1 sub-domain.main-domain.com

-Leave the first line as it is where it says "localhost" instead add the content of above snippet to file.
-The first line from snippet above is for your main domain whereas second line is for your sub-domain.
+from snippet above is for your main domain whereas second line is for your sub-domain.
 You can change the main-domain.com and sub-domain.main-domain.com to any domain of your choice, I am using it for this post as an example.
-What actually this file does?
-127.0.0.1 is self referenced loop back IP.
-Whenever this IP is accessed it will reference the local machine to resolve IP address to a hostname.
-That means the operating system will search for the given hostname on the same computer for server instead of looking it up in configured DNS.
+What does actually this file do?

-Step 2.
-Enable Virtual Hosts
+Step 2: Enable Apache Virtual Hosts in WAMP

-After adding entry to windows hosts file its time to enable your virtual hosts and load virtual host alias module in httpd.conf file.
-The file can be found on the following location:
+After adding entry to windows hosts file, it is time to enable virtual hosts and virtual host alias module in httpd.conf

 C:\wamp\bin\apache\Apache2.2.11\conf\

-To open httpd.conf simply left click your WAMP Tray icon, move your cursor over apache, and choose the file httpd.conf in sub-menu.
+cursor over apache, and click the file httpd.conf in sub-menu.

 #LoadModule vhost_alias_module modules/mod_vhost_alias.so #Include conf/extra/httpd-vhosts.conf